 Case::deterministic_cases, Case::all_cases, and Case::random_cases now return static arrays instead of vecsOther changes:

 Case::split, Case::mutate, and Case::join which expose operations related to the boundaries, pattern, and delimiter of a caseno_std compatibleBoundary is no longer an enum.
-It now is a struct, and each enum variant cooresponds to an associated constant.
+It now is a struct, and each enum variant corresponds to an associated constant.
 For upgrading this just means changing Boundary::LowerUpper to just Boundary::LOWER_UPPER.

 The benefit of this is that you can make your boundary conditions now, by instantiating the Boundary struct, or using Boundary::from_delim().
 Now you can split on newlines, periods, double-colons, emojis, or a more complex case like a symbol followed by a digit.
 You also define which characters, if any, are removed during segmentation, and where the split happens.